 As one of the newest, but best, wine regions in the world, Central Otago is now the perfect place to go on a wine tour.

-Since beating out the French for the number one ranked Pinot Noir in 2001, Central Otago has grown as an internationally recognised wine region and more and more wineries started popping up.
+Since beating out the French for the number one ranked Pinot Noir in 2001, the Central Otago wine region has grown as an internationally recognized wine region and many more wineries have started popping up.

-Today, a wine tour from Queenstown will take you through the popular Gibbston Valley showcasing fields of grape vines in the most unusual setting.
+Today, a wine tour from Queenstown will take you through the popular Gibbston Valley, showcasing fields of grape vines in the most unusual setting.
 Vineyards sit next to deep gorges, cliffs, all complete with snow-covered mountains as the backdrop.
 While it seems unusual for wineries to exist at such high altitudes and cold climates, the conditions are actually perfect for Pinot Noir.

 Dan and I had to check out what all the hype was about for ourselves so the other day we joined a wine tour in Queenstown!
 It’s safe to say we had a blast (but that was no surprise as we just love going on wine tours!)
 However, there were a few things unique to a wine tour in Queenstown, things that you should know before you go!

 The Gibbston Valley is Queenstown’s most famous wine region and it’s world-class and award-winning Pinot Noir has put this region on the map.
 For that reason, the best wineries in Queenstown are in this region.

 The Gibbston Valley is located around a 30 minutes drive from Queenstown and is one of the newest wine regions in New Zealand.
 The first vines were planted in the valley in 1980 by Alan Brady, however, the first commercial vines were not planted until 1983.

 During the few years after the first plantation, many people called Alan crazy and said that the region was far too cold to grow grapes.
 However, despite his critics, Allan stood true to his word and in 1987 the first vintage was produced.